Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Both cells of the muscle spindle contain

-sensory neurons and when stretched muscle spindles become activated triggering impulses
+sensory neurons.
+When stretched, muscle spindles become activated, triggering impulses

-to the spinal cord which can generate an immediate reflex.
+to the spinal cord that can generate an immediate reflex.
 Spindles can also

 trigger impulses to the cerebral cortex providing information about the degree